Buying a New vs Used Van for Van Life

 Further, if you have any problems, it’s unlikely that the conversion or parts will be under warranty, and fixing the van may require more work and money than you expect.
 If the vehicle is still under warranty, that’s great.
 Just be sure to contact the manufacturer to make sure the warranty is transferable.

-Recommendations for Buying a Used Van
+Tips for Buying a Used Van

 When you find a used van you’re seriously interested in – if it’s a big investment (and you lack mechanical knowledge), I highly recommend having a mechanic inspect the van before you sign the dotted line.
+You can also get a CARFAX report on the vehicle which will tell you of any accidents the van has been in, confirm odometer mileage, previous owners, and other information.
+This is a great resource for peace of mind before buying a used van.

 Also, make sure you do your homework.
 Speak to the owner or dealership thoroughly about everything and ask all your questions.
 If you’ve never owned or shopped for a van before, bring someone knowledgeable with you to look at the van, and get a solid rundown of how everything is set up and works before taking the leap.